b0906/Myopia-Cluster/README.md

 I first process the raw data myopia.csv to fit the machine learning models.
 I use several clustering algorithms to explore whether the patients can be placed into distinct groups.
 Then, I create a visualization to share my findings.

 ## Steps:
-Part 1: Prepare the Data
-Part 2: Apply Dimensionality Reduction
-Part 3: Perform a Cluster Analysis with K-means
-Part 4: Make a Recommendation